 If you obtained the sources by cloning the repository, srcdir must refer to the top gcc directory, the one where the MAINTAINERS file can be found, and not its gcc subdirectory, otherwise the build will fail.

 First, we highly recommend that GCC be built into a separate directory from the sources which does not reside within the source tree.
-This is how we generally build GCC; building where srcdir == objdir should still work, but doesn’t get extensive testing; building where objdir is a subdirectory of srcdir is unsupported.
+This is how we generally build GCC; building where objdir is a subdirectory of srcdir should work as well; building where objdir == srcdir is unsupported.

 If you have previously built GCC in the same directory for a different target machine, do ‘make distclean’ to delete all files that might be invalid.
 One of the files this deletes is Makefile; if ‘make distclean’ complains that Makefile does not exist or issues a message like “don’t know how to make distclean” it probably means that the directory is already suitably clean.
 However, with the recommended method of building in a separate objdir, you should simply use a different objdir for each target.